 3. Add content to your website.

-The more content you have on your website, the easier it will be for Google to understand what your business is all about.
+The more content you have on your website, the easier it will be for Google to understand your business.

 5. Promote your website online.

-The more people who visit your site, the more likely it is that Google will take notice and display your business in the knowledge graph.
+The more people visiting your site, the more likely it is that Google will notice and display your business in the knowledge graph.

-Google’s algorithm looks at a variety of factors to determine what displays in the knowledge graph.
+Google’s algorithm looks at various factors to determine what displays in the knowledge graph.

 1. Relevance

-Google will only display information in the knowledge graph that is relevant to the user’s search query.
+Google will only display information relevant to the user’s search query in the knowledge graph.

 2. Sources

-Google looks at a variety of sources to determine what information to display in the knowledge graph.
+Google looks at various sources to determine what information to display in the knowledge graph.
 These sources include websites, news articles, and more.

 3. Authority

 Google looks at the authority of the sources to determine which information to display in the knowledge graph.
-The more authoritative a source is, the more likely it is that Google will display its information in the knowledge graph.
+The more authoritative a source is, the more likely Google will display its information in the knowledge graph.

 4. Accuracy